CASKTH/Borehole_modelisation/README.md

 </p>

 ## _How to understand the code_
+Note before reading : the description is made for the branch "master", the second branch is about recent öodification for heat flow control system.

 1 - Today, the working code is called "BHE_3D_CODE", it contain the layer-discretisation model solving and plotting.
 And maybe some of the variables are "undefined" like _timer_ (or others) but you can just add a definition before instantiation of the model "soil_..._layer".
 The compilation is quite long for the first run.
 "BHE_3D_CODE" contain the computation with the variables layers of MRCTM.